ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * `InteractableObjectUngrabbed` - Emitted when the other object stops grabbing the current object.
  * `InteractableObjectUsed` - Emitted when another object uses the current object (e.g. a controller).
  * `InteractableObjectUnused` - Emitted when the other object stops using the current object.
+ * `InteractableObjectEnteredSnapDropZone` - Emitted when the object enters a snap drop zone.
+ * `InteractableObjectExitedSnapDropZone` - Emitted when the object exists a snap drop zone.
+ * `InteractableObjectSnappedToDropZone` - Emitted when the object gets snapped to a drop zone.
+ * `InteractableObjectUnsnappedFromDropZone` - Emitted when the object gets unsnapped from a drop zone.

 ### Unity Events